rafaelcunhafs/tdd-shopping-list/README.md

 This project is an activity of the class "Fundamentos de Teste de Software" (PUC Minas - Sistemas de Informação) for the development of a project using TDD, that consists of testing before developing.
 I chose React because I want to learn how to develop applications with this framework and for the tests I used the Jest and Enzyme frameworks that fit well with the proposed test method.

+## Guide

+This project was made following [this](https://www.youtube.com/watch?v=E1E08i2UJGI) tutorial for develop the list and [this](https://www.youtube.com/watch?v=bmdf1oATQo)  for develop using TDD.

 ## Features included
 - Create list item
 - Confirm which item was purchased
+- Edit item in list
+- Remove item from list

 ## Getting Started